 When preparing for a recent camping trip it was decided that we would try to recreate this special breakfast but for two.
 Instead of buying a prepared package of pancake mix, I wanted to make our own.
 Our friend Evelyn makes amazing cornmeal pancakes.
 No, I mean amazing as in REALLY OMG Amazing.
-Dollar sized, texture rich pancakes smothered in butter and maple syrup.
+Dollar sized, texture-rich pancakes smothered in butter and maple syrup.
 They have become a camping staple for us.
-Served with crispy and smokey bacon and hot bourbon syrup, they make the perfect camping companion.
-I changed around her recipe and came up with a great cornmeal pancake mix that is easy to transport and easy to use.
+Served with crispy, smokey bacon and hot bourbon syrup, they make the perfect camping companion.
+I changed her recipe and came up with a great cornmeal pancake mix that is easy to transport and easy to use.
 I mix the dry ingredients in a large mason jar and keep it on hand for when we decide we want a little breakfast treat or if we are going camping I add the jar to our camping gear.
-Easy to mix up with the addition of a little milk, an egg and some melted butter.
+Easy to mix up with the addition of a little milk, an egg, and some melted butter.
 We like to serve the pancakes with fresh blueberries and hot bourbon maple syrup.

 Now you can stop buying that pre-made pancake mix and whip up a batch of this delicious mix to have on hand.
 It is simple to do, lighter on your wallet and delicious to eat.

-Recipe: Cornmeal Griddle Cake Mix
+Homemade Cornmeal Griddle Pancake Mix

-- 3/4 cup corn meal, we like medium grain
+- 3/4 cup cornmeal, we like medium grain

 - 1 1/4 cup ap flour